datacraft-dsc/DEPs/15/README.md

 Add meta data to the server storage.
 The message body will be hashed using SHA3-256 to generate the asset id.

-If using the PUT method with {asset_id}, the asset ID will be compared to the given asset ID to ensure integrity.
+If using the PUT method with {assetId}, the asset ID will be compared to the given asset ID to ensure integrity.
 An error will occur if the hash is invalid.

-If the above executes correctly, the Meta Storage Server must ensure the metadata is persisted in its own storage, associating the {asset_id} with this metadata.
+If the above executes correctly, the Meta Storage Server must ensure the metadata is persisted in its own storage, associating the {assetId} with this metadata.

 Meta agents are recommended to limit usage of this service to authorised clients to avoid issues with spam.